YouTube Monetization Rules for Content Creators in 2019

 3. And with no money coming in, YouTube would have become a video archive where people could upload and store videos but couldn’t start a video career.

 The baseline remains that there are still people who upload copyrighted videos as their own for their personal gain.
 As such, YouTube has initiated a lot of policies to ensure action is taken against bad actors like these.
 It has initiated Content ID, a copyright strike system, where if a person uploads any copyrighted content which is filed in Content ID, the channel gets a strike.
+Migrate to a platform which offers you with several monetization options.
 And like in baseball, three strikes and the channel is banned for life.
 But even now, people are moving away from the platform, finding alternatives to YouTube and trying to migrate their subscribers on to it.

 They also consistently implore people to use branding initiatives on their video content and, recent policy changes aside, inspires people to create awesome videos.